 If you experience a bug or crash you believe is related to PSPDFKit, please report it to us.

 Writing an SDK is hard.
-We need to interact both with Apple's frameworks (especially UIKit) and also your application.
+We need to interact with both Apple’s frameworks (especially UIKit) and your application.
 There are many potential edge cases, depending upon the app you’re building and the way you call our API.
 We have a large test suite and regularly write about testing in our blog, yet there will always be bugs.
 We usually have a very fast turnaround time on issues, but there are several ways we can make the process of reproducing and fixing bugs more efficient.

 We assume you are using the latest version of Xcode and the latest version of the PSPDFKit SDK.
 If you are not, please update first and verify that the bug still exists — thanks!